forestobservatory/cfo-api/README.md

 Once you've generated a list of asset IDs, you can then download the files to your local machine.
 The `forest.download()` function requires an asset_id string so you'll have to iterate over search results, which are often returned as lists.

-Here's an example where we search for and download all data from Mendocino County.
+Here's how to search for and download all data from Mendocino County.

 ```python
 import cfo